staeff/customer_churn_2020_kaggle/project_report.md

 # 8. Challenges and augmentations

-* For customer churn prediction, it will be better to have more customer personal information such as gender, age, occupation, education.
+* For customer churn prediction, it will be better to have more customers'personal information such as gender, age, occupation, education.
 *